 Keep it brief

 The key to a successful resume is to keep it brief; just include relevant information, and present it as succinctly as possible.
 Ideally, it should be no more than a couple of pages long.
-In fact, two pages is now seen as the standard - hiring managers are almost three times more likely to choose a candidate with a two-page resume for a managerial position.
+In fact, two pages are now seen as the standard - hiring managers are almost three times more likely to choose a candidate with a two-page resume for a managerial position.

 Remember: recruiting managers will have dozens, sometimes hundreds, of applications to sift through, so make sure yours doesn’t bore them and end up in the trash.